GongZheng-Justin/Channel3d/README.md

 * `exeName` stands for specific executable file name, namely `channel2nd` or `channel4th`
 * `inputFile` is the name string for the input parameter file

-For instatance, if you want to run the cavity case, you can type the following words in your terminal
+&emsp;For instatance, if you want to run the cavity case, you can type the following words in your terminal
 ```
 mpirun -n 4 ./channel2nd ./Input/LidCavity.prm
 ```